apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>The volume name of PodTemplate, to which the configuration file produced through the configuration
+<p>Refers to the volume name of PodTemplate.
+The configuration file produced through the configuration
-template will be mounted.
+template will be mounted to the corresponding volume.
 Must be a DNS_LABEL name.
 The volume name must be defined in podSpec.containers[*].volumeMounts.</p>
 </td>
 </tr>